AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

 ![image.png](https://heyashu.in/images/blogs/e82.png)

-### setTimeout in Node.js (why 0ms is not immediate)
+### setTimeout in Nodejs (why 0ms is not immediate)

 Remember this: I often ask this question in interviews about the order of `setTimeout`, even if it has 0 milliseconds.
 Just keep in mind, no matter if it's set to 0 milliseconds or 10 seconds, it won’t run immediately. `setTimeout` will be handled by libUV and will only execute after the main thread has finished everything.
 It doesn’t block the main thread.
 I am putting one JS question here, because I think you know  JS which runs on web thats why you are here,  read below snippets and guess the output send me Yes  [here](https://x.com/JavaScripterrr)  if you have guessed it correct .

 ![image.png](https://heyashu.in/images/blogs/e83.png)

-And thats all for this session, I'm **Ashutosh Anand Tiwari,** and I'm writing digital notes on Node.js.
+And thats all for this session, I'm **Ashutosh Anand Tiwari,** and I'm writing digital notes on Nodejs.
 If you enjoy these notes, please share them with your friends.
 If you find any errors or have improvements, feel free to contribute by clicking edit icon on top bar of this page[.](https://heyashu.in/admin) If you're interested in writing the next episode's notes, [visit this link](https://heyashu.in/admin).
 Let's learn together!
 Also, please consider giving a star to [this repo](https://github.com/ashumsd7/heyashu/tree/main/src/data).
 For any queries, [let's connect here](https://topmate.io/aat/1148709/pay).
 Thank you…

 ### New words to search